Shweta Tiwari’s Ex-husband Raja Chaudhary Assaults People On The Sets, Gets Arrested!

 He also misbehaved with the families who were at the park.
 The producer and the cameramen of the film called the police and Raja was taken to the Bithoor police station.

-The Ex-Bigg Boss Contestant Misbehaves With Cops, Media Persons & Doctors!
+The Ex-Bigg Boss Contestant Misbehaves With Cops, Media Personnel & Doctors!

-It is being said that Raja also misbehaved with the cops and a few media persons, who were present there.
+It is being said that Raja also misbehaved with the cops and a few media Personnel, who were present there.
 Not only cops and media people, it seems he even misbehaved with the doctors at the local government health centre where he was taken for a medical check-up!

 Raja’s Drama At Hospital & Police Station